AARNet/Globus-Community/README.md

 # Globus-Community
-Repository for Globus community resources
+Public repository for Globus community resources maintained by AARNet Pty Ltd (Australia)

+This repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License